nodebits/nodebits.org/articles/file-hoister.markdown

 [Indexer][] will match against requests to directories and render a nice html directory listing.

 [Static][] will match against requests for files.
-If the file exists, it will look up it's mime type, send the right headers, and stream it to the browser.
-Also it will respond with 304 responses using timestamps and `Last-Modified` headers.
+If the file exists, it will look up its mime type, send the right headers, and stream it to the browser.
+Also it will respond with 304 Not Modified responses using timestamps and `Last-Modified` headers.

-Any request that falls through both layers will simply return the same 404 as before that coming from Stack itself.
+Any request that falls through both layers will return a 404 Not Found response.

 Go ahead.
 Run this new version and see your file listing and contents in your browser!